Payments and invoicing

 All payments are made in US dollars (USD) and need a valid payment or credit card at the time of the transaction.

-Details regarding actual pricing can be found on the Pricing page.
+Details regarding current pricing can be found on the Pricing page.

 On-device license packs are no longer available using an immediate payment process.
 So, if you want to purchase some on-device packs, please refer to the Pricing page.

-If you want to send more than 2,000 requests per month to the recognition server, you have to subscribe.
-You may do so in the Dashboard page by clicking Subscribe under the Cloud recognition section.
+You may perform online subscription in the Dashboard page by clicking Subscribe under the Cloud recognition section.

 Then, you have to type your invoicing address (you can also create a delivery address, if different from the invoicing address), key in a valid coupon code if you have one, and provide a valid payment method.

-If the subscription succeeds, you may now send an unlimited number of requests to the MyScript Cloud recognition server1.
+If the subscription succeeds, you may now send up to 500,000 requests per month to the MyScript Cloud recognition server1.
 At the beginning of every month, your account will be charged with an amount based on the number of requests sent (refer to the Pricing page for more details).
 If the payment process succeeds, your subscription will be renewed for another month.

 If the payment process fails (expired card, rejected transaction, etc.), here is what happens: